 CityTrees is a volunteer group that promotes and supports urban forestry efforts in Redwood City.
 CityTrees works with the Redwood City Public Works Department to plant and maintain trees along Redwood City’s streets, at schools, and on other publicly owned property.
 Visit CityTrees.org to get more information on volunteer opportunities.

 The Pride and Beautification Committee promotes the quality of life in Redwood City by creating, participating in, and supporting activities and programs that improve the physical and aesthetic environment of our community.
 The Pride and Beautification Committee meets the first Wednesday of February, May, August, and November, at 8 a.m. at City Hall.
 The public is encouraged to attend.
 Resources are available through the City Manager's office, 650-780-7207.

 Volunteer with the Park Clean Up Crew to help the parks system to stay beautiful by picking up trash, rake sand, clean playground equipment, remove debris, and more.
-Contact Valerie Matonis, Park Manager, for more information.
+For more information about volunteer opportunities and events, go here.

 Into disaster preparedness?
 Participate in the city’s emergency response program